-Reducing the Risk (RTR) is a 16-session curriculum designed to help high school students delay the initiation of sex or increase the use of protection against pregnancy and STD/HIV if they choose to have sex.
+Reducing the Risk (RTR) is a 16-session curriculum designed to help high school students delay the initiation of sex or increase the use of protection against pregnancy and STI/HIV if they choose to have sex.
 This research-proven approach addresses skills such as risk assessment, communication, decision making, planning, refusal strategies and delay tactics.
+The program is available in both print and digital formats.

 Category | Program Features |